 In recent years working out at home and in other spaces has grown – perhaps due to time pressures associated with work or costs of gym membership rising.
 Purchases of Resistance Bands, Parallettes and other home gym equipment has grown hugely in the last few years.

-As such the market has been flooded with cheap, knock-off and discount items that haven’t been properly strength tested or certified.
+As such the market has been flooded with cheap equipment, knock-off and discount items that haven’t been properly strength tested or certified.
 This has made it more important than ever to purchase the legitimate equipment, than risking injuries buying substandard equipment that will break.

 “Not only will buying right first time save you from injuring yourself, it will also save you money in the long run as you will only have to buy it once”